 Information is everything in health care.
+Other characteristics of medical databases, such as timeliness, accuracy, and completeness, are necessary for their effectiveness.
 Everyone from nursing assistants to chief executive officers need medical databases to do their jobs.
 Today, most medical information is stored in databases instead of filing cabinets.
-Medical office assistants use medical databases to serve patients and colleagues.
+Medical office assistants use medical databases to serve patients and colleagues, enhancing decision-making and planning in healthcare with such information.

 What Is a Medical Database?

 Medical databases are organized collections of health data, stored electronically and accessible from a computer.
-Each serves a unique function, yet most are integrated and work together.
+Each serves a unique function, yet most are integrated and can be accessed by different healthcare professionals.

 It’s how different departments in the same health care facility share and communicate information.
 Databases have streamlined medical services, improve patient safety, and enhance the quality of care.